MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 The ListPlus page type is a versatile means to support analysis and management tasks in a specific entity context (named by the page title).
 ListPlus pages can show persistent data about the entity/event in addition to giving options for how data is viewed or filtered.

-A ListPlus page should generally not contain a repeater group but will typically include a `ListPart` page that in turn includes a repeater group.
-In addition, a ListPlus page can include groups of fields and cardparts.
+A ListPlus page should generally not contain a repeater group but will typically embed a `ListPart` page that in turn embeds a repeater group.
+In addition, a ListPlus page can embed groups of fields and cardparts.
 Below are examples of ListPlus page compositions, showing how space is divided.
 Parts can be combined in more ways than shown here to suit different scenarios.

 |Example 1|Example 2|Example 3|
 |---------|---------------|----|